 After turning 18 on 31 December 2020, he moved to Gladbach and spent the second half of the 2020/21 season with the reserve side.
 Having acclimatised to life in Germany, Scally was given a chance to prove himself at left-back owing to an injury to Ramy Bensebaini.
 He grabbed it with both hands, making his first senior start for the Foals in the DFB Cup against Kaiserslautern before Hütter handed him his Bundesliga debut on Matchday 1 of the new campaign - against none other than Bayern Munich.

 Scally himself says Dani Alves is his favourite player, and there are perhaps a number of similarities.
 However, the American has a bit more in common with his English counterpart at Liverpool.
 Scally describes his on-field attributes as being strong, fast and technical, meaning he provides the attacking impetus of his idol but at the same time proving himself as cool as Long Island iced tea in defence along the lines of Alexander-Arnold, a 2019 Ballon d’Or nominee who, like Scally, is the product of his local youth academy.

 Did you know?

 Scally’s still brief career has been glittered with links to star names in the world of football.
 When he signed his Homegrown Player contract he became the youngest in MLS history to do so after Freddy Adu.
 His professional debut against the Red Bulls was as a second-half substitute for World Cup winner David Villa.
-While he is the first graduate of the NYCFC academy to join a European club, he does follow in similar footsteps to those of long-time friend and colleague Gio Reyna, who moved to Borussia Dortmund’s academy from New York.
+While he is the first graduate of the NYCFC academy to join a European club, he does follow in similar footsteps to those of long-time friend and colleague Reyna, who moved to Dortmund’s academy from New York.